Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

 3. Start the AI Service

-Open a terminal and navigate to the AI model directory:
+Navigate to the AI model directory:

 cd ai-model

 Activate the Python virtual environment and install the required dependencies.

-Then start the Flask AI service:
+Start the Flask AI service:

 python app.py